werka-z/lisp-notes/README.md

 (remhash 'color my-hash-table)
 ```

-The function `MAPHASH` allows you to iterate over all entries in the hash table.

--   Its first argument must be a function which accepts two arguments, the key and the value of each entry
+ `MAPHASH` - iterate over all entries in the hash table (not in order).
+Its first argument: function which accepts two arguments, the key and the value of each entry
--   Note that due to the nature of hash tables you can't control the order in which the entries are provided to `MAPHASH` (or other traversing constructs)

 ```lisp
 (maphash #'(lambda (key value)